Kirov7/CouloyDB/README.md

 ./kuloy cluster -c ./config/config.yaml
 ```

+#### 🎯 View Help Options

 You can run the following command to view the functions of all configuration items:

 ```sh
 ./kuloy --help
 ```

+#### 🎯 Accessing Kuloy service

-The Kuloy service currently supports some operations of the String type in Redis, as well as some general operations.
+The Kuloy service currently supports some operations of the String type in Redis, as well as some general operations.More data structures will be supported after our refactoring is complete.

 You can use Kuloy as you would normally use Redis (only for currently supported operations, of course).

-Use the go-redis client demonstration here
+Use the go-redis client demonstration here:

 ```sh
 go get github.com/go-redis/redis/v8